p0w3rsh3ll/AutoRuns/README.md

 - [x] Replace HKCU and add an option to specify what user hive is being investigated
 - [ ] Add timestamps on registry keys
 - [ ] Analyze an offline image of Windows
+- [ ] Create a baseline of artifacts
+- [ ] Compare two baselines of artifacts

 #### Help
 - [ ] More examples
 - [ ] Use external help?
 - [ ] Internationalization?
-- [ ] Copy the commetented changelog at the end of the module in README.md
+- [ ] Copy the changelog at the end of the module in README.md
-- [ ] Document issues and write a pester tests to validate the module behavior if fixed
+- [x] Document issues and write a pester tests to validate the module behavior if fixed

 <a name="Credits"/>